KaziAmitHasan/auto_scholar/README.md

 - `--output` – Output HTML file (defaults to `publications.html`).
 - `--template` – Optional path to a custom HTML template containing `{content}`.
 - `--proxy` – Enable a free proxy pool if Google starts throttling requests.

-## Development

-Clone the repository, create a virtual environment, and install dependencies with `pip install -e .[dev]` (or simply `pip install -e .` if you only need runtime requirements).